JLBicho/wifi_mapping/README.md

 # wifi_mapping
-Integration of rssi module for use with ROS
+Integration of rssi module (https://github.com/jvillagomez/rssi_module) for use with ROS.

+## Tested in:
+- ROS Kinetic
+- Turtlebot3